Tiled background

 • Specialist and assistive software is available on library PCs or on your own device through our Remote App.

-• If you're registered with Disability Advice you can use our Disability Resource Areas and there are adjustable height desks and chairs throughout our study spaces.
+• The Disability Resource Area is a room within each library which provides a silent study space for independent study for disabled students.
+There are adjustable height desks and chairs throughout our study spaces.
 If you're studying teacher education you'll also find the School Practice Room in Headingley Library packed with material to help you prepare lessons.

 Get support